Relative free splitting and free factor complexes I: Hyperbolicity: Fold paths and free splitting units

 This section is concerned with an important technical underpinning of the proof of hyperbolicity.
-The key idea is that as one moves along a fold path, one studies ``pullback subgraph sequences'' along that path, meaning a sequence of $\Gamma$-equivariant subforests, one in each free splitting along that fold path, such that the sequence is invariant under pullback of the fold maps along that path.
-We focus on how the topology of the subforest varies along the sequence, and we use numerical measurements of ``complexity'' to measure this change of topology.
-These subgraphs are just forests, of course: the only aspects of their topology that concerns us are their component sets; and the maps on component sets induced by foldable maps will be the only aspects of change of topology that we consider.
+The key idea is that as one moves along a fold path, one studies the concept of a ``pullback sequence'' along that path, meaning a sequence of nondegenerate subgraphs, one in each free splitting along that fold path, each of which is the pullback of the next one with respect to the given fold map.
+We focus on how the topology of the subgraph varies along a pullback sequence, and we use numerical measurements of ``complexity'' to measure this change of topology.
+These subgraphs are just forests, of course: the only aspects of their topology that concern us are their component sets and the action of $\Gamma$ on those sets; and the only aspects of change of topology that we consider will be the $\Gamma$-equivariant maps on component sets induced by foldable maps.

 The way the results of this section will be applied in what follows is to use upper and lower bounds on the change of complexity along fold paths to obtain information about upper and lower bounds on distance in $\FS(\Gamma;\A)$ along folds paths; see the discussion just below regarding the definition of complexity.